alchiweb/CategoriesForAppStudio/README.md

 Note that you can add the following parameters, in the **JsonDataProviderWithCategories** constructor:
 - the **VisibleItemsType** enum parameter: **All**, **CurrentLevel** and **AllForCurrentCategory**, to show the appropriate items.
 - the **VisibleCategoriesType** enum parameter: **All**, **CurrentLevel** and **NotEmpty**, to show the appropriate categories.

+# TODO list (v2015.09.05)

+- with the previous version of Windows App Studio, a config variable was stored in a class (xDataProvider) but is now store in the DataModelBase class.
+I made a new config variable for the categories, but I didn't move it.
+It would be great if the 2 config variables were stored in the same class!
+- the XAML for the categories list could be better: I used an existing list layout, but it isn't very good.
+- the "AppStudio.DataProviders" directory's project could be in the WindowsAppStudio.DataProviders dll (https://github.com/wasteam/waslibs/tree/master/src/AppStudio.DataProviders)

+# Changelog

+- v2015.09.05 : compatible with the official Windows 10 generation of Windows App Studio (online since late of july 2015)
+- v2015.06.19 : first version, compatible with the beta Windows 10 generation (with Win8/WP8 solutions)

 # Credits